 Behind the charm of Clair de lune lay a harmonic dissenter

 You wouldn't necessarily associate the Impressionist composer Claude Debussy with being a radical.
 But like Beethoven before him, he was always looking to change the status quo and refused to accept the existing rules of harmony as the standard by which he was bound.
 As a student, he apparently failed his harmony exams many times because he was always trying out new ones that were not accepted; the chord progressions of Johann Sebastian Bach which formed the basis of much conservatoire teaching did not exactly thrill him.
-This experimentation of the sonic landscape also extended to his piano playing and he would create new sounds to deliberately get under the skin of his contemporaries.
+This experimentation of the sonic landscape also extended to his piano playing and he would create new, somewhat jazzy sounds to deliberately get under the skin of his contemporaries.
 Already from a young age he was moving towards the sounds of Impressionism that he would eventually be known for.

 Debussy was aware of the great operatic works of Wagner, and while they were both alike in that they realised that the harmonic framework of the previous centuries had to change, Debussy felt that the move towards a new sound not only had to extend harmonically, but also formally beyond the Western influences of past.
 Western music of the previous centuries had focussed on thematic development and structures; the rebel in Debussy sought a compositional process that was less regulated by ideas and themes and hence governed from the outset.
 He saw Wagnerian opera as still governed by melody, and the "governance" or pre-determination by musical elements from the start was what he sought to move away from.
 Instead he looked towards creating impressions and ideas, and using these to direct harmonic sounds and thematic development - the latter would still be present in his music, but secondary to the impression.